Shibuya Sky: Tickets & Tips for the Perfect Experience Above Tokyo

 I noticed in early spring, the tall glass walls help shield from icy winds for the most part.
 During summer, I didn’t bring a cardigan and regretted it after the sun went down because the temperature up there is a few degrees cooler than at ground level.

-But my goodness, the views during “golden hour” simply took my breath away!
+But my goodness, the views over the city during “golden hour” simply took my breath away!
 It was beyond magical to watch the sun descend over Shibuya Crossing and the rest of Tokyo from here, words just can’t describe it so I’ll let the images below speak for themselves.

 Sky Gallery